FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

 - These devices provide audio and video capabilities to your laptop which can be used for activities like audio and video conferencing.

+### 1.2 Compare and contrast accessories and connectivity options for mobile devices.

 ### WORK IN PROGRESS...